9 Side Effects Of Castor Oil You Should Be Aware Of

 Image: IStock

 Castor oil overdose can cause nausea.
-Though recovery is likely, not controlling the nauseating symptoms can lead to severe dehydration and electrolytei XElectrically charged minerals present in your blood and other bodily fluids that influence the body's water and pH balance. imbalance.
-This oil is also used as a preparation means for radiological and colonoscopyi XA medical procedure in which the colon is examined with a flexible fiber-optic camera inserted through the anus. examinations (3), (4).
+Though recovery is likely, not controlling the nauseating symptoms can lead to severe dehydration and electrolytei Electrically charged minerals present in your blood and other bodily fluids that influence the body's water and pH balance. imbalance.
+This oil is also used as a preparation means for radiological and colonoscopyi A medical procedure in which the colon is examined with a flexible fiber-optic camera inserted through the anus. examinations (3), (4).
 However, most patients fail to tolerate its aftertaste and oily texture.

 While this side effect may not require immediate medical attention from your healthcare provider or the poison control center, this may be followed by other unpleasant adverse effects.
 As per an Iranian study, castor oil-induced nausea can also be accompanied by vomiting, abdominal fullness, and cramps (4).